plantbreeding/BrAPI/Specification/BrAPI-Core/People/README.md

     + firstName (Optional, ) ...
 A persons first name
     + lastName (Optional, ) ...
 A persons last name
     + personDbId (Optional, ) ...
 The unique ID of a person
     + userID (Optional, ) ...
-A systems user ID ascociated with this person.
+A systems user ID associated with this person.
 Different from personDbId because you could have a person who is not a user of the system.
     + page (Optional, ) ...
 Which result page is requested.
 The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
-HTTP HEADER - Token used for Authorization
+HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>

-<strong>Bearer {token_string} </strong>